levinnovator/levinnovator/README.md

 ![Hey, I am lev](https://user-images.githubusercontent.com/128470602/226672626-6d08262c-505d-47a8-af44-1aae139faf23.png)

-**a skilled full-stack 👨🏻‍💻 with over 4 years of experience working with startups in various domains.
+A skilled full-stack 👨🏻‍💻 with over 4 years of experience working with startups in various domains.
-**I bring a depth of expertise and a track record of success to every project.
+I bring a depth of expertise and a track record of success to every project.
 Always eager to learn new things and rise to challenges.
 <br>
 <br>
 ## About me: